What Does PCOS Stand For & What Are The Symptoms?

 - Irregular or missing menstrual cycles

-Early diagnosis and proper treatment is critical – as those with PCOS may eventually suffer from diabetes, heart disease, reproductive disorders, and possibly mental-health disorders.
-As you can see, long-term health problems are associated with PCOS.
+Early diagnosis and proper treatment is critical because women with PCOS may eventually suffer from diabetes, heart disease, reproductive disorders, and possibly mental-health disorders.
+These long-term health problems are associated with PCOS.

 - An ultrasound can determine if there are cysts on the ovaries.